Intercol 2017: Bourne helps five-star “Caps” to Central final clash with Chaguanas

 Judging from this evening’s affairs, Caps have not lost their hunger for lopsided scorelines either.

-Carapichaima led 4-0 at the half and Presentation might thank their lucky stars that the top flight school only bothered to make one addition to the score summary after the break.
-Talented winger Theophilus Bourne completed his hattrick in the 68th minute as he danced around an opponent before belting past goalkeeper Darius Gopaul and into the top right-hand corner.
+Carapichaima led 4-0 at the half and Presentation might thank their lucky stars that the top-flight school only bothered to make one addition to the score summary after the break.
+Talented winger Theophilus Bourne completed his hat-trick in the 68th minute, dancing around an opponent before belting past goalkeeper Darius Gopaul and into the top right-hand corner.

 “We did a lot of work [in the build-up to the semi-final] knowing who we were playing and with the understanding that they are a Premiership team,” said Cruickshank.
 “But [Presentation] never got to the pace of the game [and] just didn’t come up to scratch.
 But I am still proud of them.
 The challenge [was just too much].”